Plastic Surgery Costs and What Insurance May Cover

 Susan then completed a new series of forms and information from her doctor again.
 After reviewing the information, her health insurance company agreed that this was not a cosmetic procedure and advised Susan that the procedure would be covered under her benefits.

 Example of How Insurers Evaluate Plastic Surgery Differently

 A few months later, Susan's friend experiences a similar diagnosis, she applies to have the same procedure covered and is turned down, she discovers that her insurance company does not view the procedure as essential.
 So she would end up paying the procedure entirely out of pocket, which costs her $10,000.
 She was glad she found out in advance from her health insurer that she would not qualify for health benefits coverage on the surgery.

-How to Make Sure Your Plastic Surgery is Covered by Health Insurance Before You Schedule a Procedure
+How to Make Sure Your Plastic Surgery Is Covered Before You Schedule a Procedure

 - Contact your health insurance plan administrator or insurance company directly and find out what coverage you have for plastic surgery procedures